 2. Start with something positive

-Starting your conversation with a positive statement can make a huge difference to how you are received.
+Starting your conversation with a positive statement can make a huge difference in how you are received.
 It also set the scene for your conversation.

 3. Own your feelings and use “I” statements

 Another important part of the soft start-up is to own your feelings and use “I” statements.